dlemire60/using-word/UsingWord.md

 # Formatting Fundamentals

-Formatting is both one of Word’s greatest strengths and one its greatest sources of frustration, partly because it’s mostly but not quite completely consistent.
+Formatting is both one of Word’s greatest strengths and one its greatest sources of frustration, partly because it’s mostly but not *quite* completely consistent.
 I’m going to tackle it by looking at it three
 ways:

-  - *Document formatting*, which is where you control things like margins, columns and headers and footers; that is, things the control the look and layout of the page.
-Documents can be broken into sections, and these aspects of page formatting can vary among sections.
+  - *Document formatting*, which is where you control things like margins, columns and headers and footers; that is, things that control the look and layout of the page.
+A Word file can be broken into sections, and these aspects of page formatting can vary among sections.

   - *Paragraph formatting*, where you control things like indents, justification, line spacing with, before and after paragraphs, and some aspects of page breaks.

-  - *Structural formatting*, where you use Heading styles give a document hierarchical structure (sections, subsections, sub-subsections, and so forth), plus the use of styles in general to make all of this easier and more consistent.
+  - *Structural formatting*, where you use Heading styles to give a document hierarchical structure (sections, subsections, sub-subsections, and so forth), plus the use of styles in general to make all of this easier and more consistent.

 Word stores formatting *with* the item it applies to: the document, section, or paragraph.
 To really *get* Word formatting, you have to